-Petitioners attempted to discover the names and addresses of manufacturers of cotton knit shirts and blouses in China.
-A list of those manufacturers reasonably believed by Petitioners to produce the subject products is attached as Exhibit 4.
+Petitioners attempted to discover the names and addresses of manufacturers of man-made fiber and cotton shirts (not knit) in China.
+A list of those manufacturers reasonably believed by Petitioners to produce the subject products is attached as Exhibit 3.
 Petitioners do not assert that this list is complete.